Tyrone Gilks

-Tyrone Gilks (11 December 1993 – 21 March 2013) was an Australian motorbike personality, known for his world record distance jumping and freestyle motorcross riding.
+Tyrone Gilks (11 December 1993 – 21 March 2013) was an Australian motorbike personality, known for his world record distance jumping and freestyle motocross riding.
 Gilks (known as Bear or Snowflake) was killed on 21 March 2013 during a training run for his final world record, the 250cc distance jump—currently held by Robbie Maddison.

 Early life

 Gilks grew up in Newcastle, Australia and started racing motocross at a young age with his older brother, Morgan.

 World records

 Gilks set his first unofficial world record on a 65cc motorcycle at 97 ft ramp to dirt while only 10 years old.
 The following year he set the world record by jumping 112 ft ramp to dirt on a 65cc motorcycle.
 He then broke his own world record by jumping 114 ft ramp to dirt on a 65cc motorcycle to set the world record for distance.
 He went on to set numerous records, some of which are listed below: